prdx/prdx.github.io/about.md

 permalink: /about/
 ---

-My name is Bagus.
+My name is Bagus Trihatmaja.
 Pronounced as `BAH-gus TRI-HAT-MA-JA`.

 My goal is to improve the way we process the data.